 |Minimum Flow||There is almost always enough flow to paddle up to Skillman bridge|

 |Take-outs & turn-arounds||Skillman, Fair Oaks, Walnut Hill, Moss Park Soccer Fields, Hillcrest Rd.|

 |Boats||Canoes, Kayaks, SUPs|

 |Highlight||A little solitude in the city.|

 The main impediments to this otherwise free-flowing creek are occasional log jams and White Rock Lake Dam in East Dallas.
 There is also a lack of proper put-ins and take-outs.
-The most accessible launch site is at the mouth of White Rock Lake at Mockingbird Lane bridge.
+The most accessible launch sites are at the mouth of White Rock Lake at Mockingbird Lane bridge and 5 miles upstream at Moss Park / Greenville Ave.
 A motivated paddler can make it over and through normal obstructions.
-Going upstream at Skillman bridge usually requires dragging your boat a little ways.
-Upper White Rock Creek at 100 cfs and higher offers a good time for kayakers with adequate skills and safety training.
-It is not uncommon to see spikes of 30,000 cfs during brief periods of intense rainfall.
+Going upstream at Skillman bridge usually requires dragging your boat a little ways at several places.
+There is a persistent tough logjam to cross over or under near Brooks Park at a normal level.
+Upper White Rock Creek at 75 cfs and higher offers a good time for boaters with adequate skills and safety training.
+It is not uncommon to see spikes of 30,000 cfs during brief periods of intense rainfall!
 Fallen trees and strainers in the channel are common after high water.
 If you choose to run it at a higher level, take all safety precautions.

 Launch Site Maps

 - Upper White Rock Creek at White Rock Lake (2-8 miles one way or 4-16 miles round trip)